Alec Bohm: 2020

 Because the COVID-19 pandemic led to the cancellation of the 2020 Minor League Baseball season, the Phillies were allowed to maintain a "pool" of up to 60 players, including prospects like Bohm and Spencer Howard.
 While the 30 players on the opening day roster would begin the season in Philadelphia, the rest would practice at an alternate training site in Allentown, Pennsylvania.
 Manager Joe Girardi told reporters early in the season that Bohm would remain at the training site until he was in a position to play "almost every day".

 Bohm received that opportunity on August 13, when he was called up to fill an injured Adam Haseley's spot in the lineup: Jean Segura was moved from third to second base to make room for Bohm at his preferred position, while second baseman Scott Kingery became a utility player.
-He made his major league debut that day, scoring a double against the Baltimore Orioles in his first at bat.
+Bohm made his major league debut that day, scoring a double against the Baltimore Orioles in his first at bat.
 His first major league home run followed shortly after, with an August 23 solo shot against the Atlanta Braves as the Phillies won 5–4.

 Bohm had 180 plate appearances in the pandemic-shortened season, in which he batted .338 with four home runs, 23 RBIs, and 24 runs scored.
 He was particularly adept with runners on base, boasting an MLB-leading .452 batting average with runners in scoring position.
 At the end of the season, Bohm tied with San Diego Padres infielder Jake Cronenworth for runner-up in NL Rookie of the Year voting, a title that ultimately went to Devin Williams of the Milwaukee Brewers.